#Eczema-prone skin

 • For the same reason, you should avoid hanging your child's laundry outside to dry.

-• You should choose trousers or long-sleeved t-shirts that protect your child’s legs and arms from potential irritants.
+• It would help if you chose trousers or long-sleeved T-shirts that protect your child's legs and arms from potential irritants.

 • In summer...